There is a natural human tendency for behavior to be highly repetitive.

-Your brain has an innate drive to find what works and to stick with it.
-This ability is more efficient and saves time with all the information that is coming in.
-This repetition can be useful as in knowing the quickest route to work, putting your keys in the same place, preparing meals on Sundays, etc. On the flip side, this repetition can become incredibly destructive as seen in addictions to substances, behaviors, or relationships.
+Your body has an innate drive to conserve energy.
+This natural tendency shows up in the demonstration of repetitive and familiar behaviors.
+Familiar behaviors save energy and time because you don’t have to think so much about the activity that is occurring.
+This repetition can be constructive with, for example, knowing the quickest route to work, putting your keys in the same place, or preparing meals on Sundays.
+On the flip side, this repetitive familiarity can also be destructive, as seen in engaging in addictions to substances or activities, indulging in negative and limiting behaviors, or repeatedly being involved in toxic relationships.

-Imagine what this world would look like if we all behaved from this perspective.
+Imagine what this world would look like if we all behaved with more positive intention.